-In terms of the data sources behind Cognos, we support relational data sources, PowerCubes, DMR, dynamic cubes, and TM1.
+In terms of the data sources behind Cognos, we support relational data sources, PowerCubes, DMR, dynamic cubes and TM1.
 Those are very proprietary data sources, and there’s really no way to get at PowerCubes or dynamic cubes.
 And it’s tricky to get at the other ones without using something like our Analytics Connector.
 So it has a unique position in the market in that it enables you to do that and we do support reports as well.
-So you can access Congos reports , if you have business logic that is resolved in those reports, or hasn’t been pushed into the model where it’s just a simpler data set — for whatever reason — you can configure the Connector to use reports.
+So you can access Congos reports, if you have business logic that is resolved in those reports or hasn’t been pushed into the model where it’s just a simpler data set—for whatever reason—you can configure the Analytics Connector to use reports.

 The product’s been in development for over three years.
 We’re currently on version 3.0.
-We’re about to issue a new release, but the product’s been in development for over three years.
+We’re about to issue a new release.
 We released it GA in November of 2016.
 The Power BI functionality is newer owing mostly to Power BI supporting these custom connectors.
 That’s relatively new functionality for them.
 And then the enterprise gateway is literally something that came out this month.

 We support Power BI desktop versions 2.5x and higher.
-In order to use the enterprise gateway, you want to be on the most current release, which is that September release.
+To use the enterprise gateway, you want to be on the most current release, which is the September 2019 release.
 We support all the different flavors of Microsoft that are out there.

-In terms of the software requirements ,it has about a 200 megabyte footprint.
+In terms of the software requirements, it has about a 200 megabyte footprint.
 It has some nominal processing overhead, because it’s really a sophisticated kind of ODBC JDBC bridge with a lightweight in-memory database that allows us to support the full array of Power BI capabilities.
-Any environment that can run Power BI can definitely support the processing requirements of our Connector.
+Any environment that can run Power BI can definitely support the processing requirements of our Analytics Connector.

 Security.
 We do enforce any of the security applied within the Cognos environment.
-I tried to highlight those as I was going to the demonstration.
+I tried to highlight those as I was doing the demo.
 There’s multiple checkpoints along the way.

 The login says, do I even have access to Cognos, do I have access to that package or that report?
-And then within that any data security that you’ve already modeled would be applied because, again, you were impersonating that Cognos user based upon the login that is provided.
+And then within that, any data security that you’ve already modeled would be applied because, again, you were impersonating that Cognos user based on the login that is provided.

 Well, there’s some handy ROI knobs and levers that we give you.
 One of the biggest ones are the time and money that’s required to create metadata from scratch in Power BI.
 And if you really think about that and you just pencil it out on a napkin or an Excel spreadsheet that really ranges from hours to weeks or more, depending on the number and complexity of those packages and reports.
 You think about how much time it took to build those Framework Manager models and then a report on top of that, if you’re going to use one of those, and it could be to all the way up to maybe impossible.
 If you’re trying to get up a PowerCube or a dynamic cube, there’s only one way to do that.
 You’re not going to get to that data.